shadowspawn/nvh/README.md

 - `lts`, `active`, `lts_active`, `lts_latest`, `supported`, `current`

-There is an `auto` label to read the target version from a file. `nvh` looks for in order:
+There is an `auto` label to read the target version from a file in the current directory, or any parent directory. `nvh` looks for in order:

 - `.nvh-node-version`: version on first line
 - `.node-version`: version on first line